MarkAlanJones/TwinklyWPF/README.md

 * Api also supports a simpler single colour mode, that is not currently enabled in the GUI
 * [TwinkleFOX](https://gist.github.com/kriegsman/756ea6dcae8e30845b5a) is a FastLED library demo for Arduino.
 It was recently featured on [Hack A Day](https://hackaday.com/2022/12/21/led-christmas-lights-optimized-for-max-twinkleage/) prompting this porting attempt.
 Here it is ported to RT frames and supports both RGB and RGBW configurations.
 It can send hundreds of UDP frames per second.
-You can tweak the Speed and Density, and the Background and Cooldown colors.
+You can tweak the Speed and Density, and the Background and Cooldown colours.

 ## What is missing